cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/README.md

   #############################################################
   #                       DANGER ZONE
-  # The following parameters will expose your sidecar on the
+  # The following parameters will expose your sidecar to the
   # internet.
 This is a quick set up to test with databases
-  # with dummy data.
-Never use this configuration if you are
+  # containing dummy data.
+Never use this configuration if you
-  # binding your sidecar to a database containing any data you
+  # are binding your sidecar to a database that contains any
-  # would not want to expose on the internet.
+  # production/real data unless you understand all the
+  # implications and risks involved.

   # Associate a public IP address to the EC2 instances
   associate_public_ip_address = true